sagiegurari/duckscript/duckscript_sdk/src/sdk/std/flowcontrol/function/help.md

 Those parameters will be set as ${1}, ${2}, ... and so on.<br>
 Since variables are global, it will overwrite any older values stored in those variables.<br>

-To exist a function and return a value, simply use the **return** command with the value you want to return.<br>
+To exit a function and return a value, simply use the **return** command with the value you want to return.<br>
 The variable that was used when the function was originally called, will now store that value.<br>
-The return command can be used to exist early without any value.<br>
+The return command can be used to exit early without any value.<br>
-In case the code reached the **end** call, the function will exist but will return not value.<br>
+In case the code reached the **end** call, the function will exit but will not return a value.<br>

 The *&lt;scope&gt;* annotation enables to start a new scope when running the function.<br>
 All variables defined will not be available except the variables provided to the function as arguments.<br>